 Pepijn van Erp

 And after that?
 Nothing!
 No response from Parrish for a couple of weeks, so I asked him via mail if he was still representing Santilli.
 And to that simple question no answer either, not even after repeated requests.
-Quite peculiar behavior for a professional attorney if you ask me.
+Quite peculiar behaviour for a professional attorney if you ask me.

 The funny thing about this whole episode is that the complaints of mr. S. do not address the main point of the ‘Kadeisvili’-article, namely that I accuse him of scientific fraud by using an alias to write in the International Journal of Hydrogen Energy to defend himself against a rebuttal of an article he has written under his real name.
 Does this mean he now tacitly admits this?